jasondsc/ConsciousDetour/README.md

 ## Data

 Behaviour csv file containing all data collected in Experiment 3.
 This included participants' awareness reports, reaction times, and the sVGC model predictions for each obstacle on every trial.
-Eye-tracking data is avaible from the authors upon reasonable request.
+Eye-tracking data is available from the authors upon reasonable request.

-Data from experiments 1 and 2 are avaible from the [vgc project github](https://github.com/markkho/value-guided-construal/tree/main).
+Data from experiments 1 and 2 are available from the [VGC project github](https://github.com/markkho/value-guided-construal/tree/main).
 Please see [Ho et al., 2022](https://www.nature.com/articles/s41586-022-04743-9) for details on the experimental procedures and the data

 ## Description of the code

 The TaskVGCCode folder contains code to run experiment 3 (i.e., the Eye-tracking experiment).
-To see the Maze stimuli used for this experiment please see the mazes folder inside this directory.
+To see the Maze stimuli used for this experiment, please see the mazes folder inside this directory.

-The preprocess script conatins all the code for preprocessing and analyzing the Eye-tracking data of experiemnt 3.
+The preprocess script contains all the code for preprocessing and analyzing the Eye-tracking data of experiment 3.

 The R script Exp3_behaviour_analysis contains all of the analyses related to experiment 3.

-The Plotting_VGC_maze script contains all the code necessary to visualize the maze stimuli and test for differences in nuissance covariates.
-This script requires the [vgc python package](https://github.com/markkho/value-guided-construal).
+The Plotting_VGC_maze script contains all the code necessary to visualize the maze stimuli and test for differences in nuisance covariates.
+This script requires the [VGC python package](https://github.com/markkho/value-guided-construal).

 The E-life_review script contains all of the additional analyses included in the revised version of the manuscript.

 ## Citation
 Please cite the following paper:
-Jason da Silva CastanheiraNicholas SheaStephen M Fleming2025 [How attention simplifies mental representations for planning](https://elifesciences.org/reviewed-preprints/108034 ) eLife14:RP108034
+Jason da Silva Castanheira, Nicholas Shea, Stephen M Fleming 2025 [How attention simplifies mental representations for planning](https://elifesciences.org/reviewed-preprints/108034 ) eLife14:RP108034